Proserpine, Queensland: History

 The Gia people are the traditional custodians of the Proserpine area.
 Giya (also known as Kia) is a language of North Queensland.
 The Giya language region includes the landscape within the local government boundaries of the Whitsunday Regional Council, particularly the towns of Bowen and Proserpine.

-It has been claimed that George Elphinstone Dalrymple named the Proserpine River on an expedition in 1859, but has also been claimed hat the first use of the name was in August 1861 when the Emmerson family applied for a tenure over the Proserpine Creek run.
+It has been claimed that George Elphinstone Dalrymple named the Proserpine River on an expedition in 1859, but has also been claimed that the first use of the name was in August 1861 when the Emmerson family applied for a tenure over the Proserpine Creek run.
 The name Proserpine derives from the Roman goddess Proserpina, who also appears in Greek mythology as Persephone.

 The first British colonists arrived in the early 1860s with Daniel Emmerson forming the Proserpine pastoral station.
 Frederick Bode and William Dangar took up land at Bromby Park and Goorganga Creek, while Charles Bradley and James Colling established properties along the Gregory River.

 In 1866, Inspectors John Marlow and John Isley of the Native Police, a government funded paramilitary organisation, conducted patrols through the Proserpine area.
 Following a large number of cattle being killed by Aboriginal people, the native police dispersed around six "large mobs" of Aboriginal people during this mission.
 Marlow used Daniel Emmerson's property for his stock-yard and bought horses from him.

 The Crystal Brook Sugar Company was formed in 1882 and established a sugar industry in the region a year later.
 A sugar mill was built and the labouring on the plantation was performed by imported South Sea Islanders.
 In 1893 the plantation, which was located at Glen Isla close to the present Proserpine township, was closed and smaller sugar farms run by white owner-operators were established.

 Proserpine Lower Provisional School opened on 16 August 1897.
 In 1904, it was renamed Proserpine Provisional School, becoming Proserpine State School on 15 March 1906.
 In 1937, the school was expanded to include a High Top to offer secondary schooling beyond Year 8.
 In 1946, the Windermere school building at Cannon Valley was relocated to Proserpine State School which was expanding to offer secondary schooling.

 St Catherine's Catholic School was established in 1925 by the Sisters of Mercy.
 It was a primary school named in honour of St Catherine of Alexandria.
 The school was on the northern side of Marathon Street, opposite Telia Street.
 In 2012, the school relocated to a new larger campus known as St Catherine's Catholic College, enabling the school to provide secondary education.